FDA advisers endorse updating COVID vaccines to target latest omicron strain

 Another is how many doses the youngest children who’ve never been vaccinated would need.

-Ultimately, the Centers for Disease Control and Prevention will make the final recommendations.
+Ultimately, the Centers for Disease Control and Prevention will make the final recommendations on who should get the updated shot and when.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.